Dackage353/Dackage-s-SM64-LiveSplit-AutoSplitter/README.md

 ----------
 ## Course Labels

 The easiest way to find level id's is probably STROOP.
-Add the "Misc" tab if it isn't there already, then look for "Stage Index."
-    Then you can match that number with the numbers below.
 Decomp hacks won't work.
 - https://github.com/SM64-TAS-ABC/STROOP
+- Add the "Misc" tab if it isn't there already, then look for "Stage Index."
+- Then you can match that number with the numbers below.

 Below are the course labels included by default.
 They are not case sensitive
 - 9 (0x09): "Course 1", "C1", "C01" // Bob-omb Battlefield